harbassan/spicetify-apps/README.md

 # Spicetify Stats

-### A custom app that shows you your top artists, tracks, genres and an analysis of your whole library.
+### A custom app that shows you your top artists, tracks, genres and an analysis of your whole library, including individual playlists.

 ---